Weakly porous sets and Muckenhoupt $A_p$ distance functions: Muckenhoupt exponent

 \section{Muckenhoupt exponent}

 In this section, we introduce the concept of Muckenhoupt exponent and explore its connections to weak porosity and the $A_p$ properties of distance weights, for $1\le p<\infty$.
-In particular, we prove our second main result, Theorem~\ref{t.A_p_char}, at the end of this section.
+In particular, we prove Theorems~\ref{t.A_p_char} and~\ref{t.A_1_char} at the end of this section.

 For a bounded set $A\subset \R^n$ and $r>0$, we let $N(A,r)$ denote the minimal number of open balls of radius $r$ that are needed to cover the set $A$.
 Recall that the \emph{Assouad dimension} $\dima(E)$ of $E\subset\R^n$ is then the infimum of $\lambda\ge 0$ such that